avijain3/Scrapper/README.md

 2) Redis uses default configurations for caching.
 3) A static token is used for authentication.
 Replace this with a more secure mechanism in production.

 Enhancements
-1) Add support for more scraping settings.
+   a) Add support for more scraping settings.
-2) Integrate a database (e.g., PostgreSQL, MongoDB) for data storage.
+   b) Integrate a database (e.g., PostgreSQL, MongoDB) for data storage.
-3) Implement advanced authentication mechanisms.
+   c) Implement advanced authentication mechanisms.
-4) Enable notifications via email or other messaging platforms
+   d) Enable notifications via email or other messaging platforms